ErikWittern/web-api-benchmarking-data/README.md

 # Web API Benchmarking Data

-The here presented data (contained in `data.zip` reflects measured qualities for 15 Web API endpoints.
+The here presented data (contained in `data.zip`) reflects measured qualities for 15 Web API endpoints.
 The collection and analysis of this data has been published in the research paper "Benchmarking Web API Quality", presented at the 2016 International Conference on Web Engineering (ICWE '16).

 ## Data description
-The data has been collected over a period of 3 months, from August 20th, 2015 (16:00h CEST) until November 20th (16:00 CEST).
+The data has been collected over a period of 3 months, from August 20th, 2015 (16:00h CEST) until November 20th, 2015 (16:00 CEST).
 The data was collected for the following Web API endpoints:

 |API name           | Ping | HTTP | HTTPS | URL                                                                                                                                                                                                                                          |